-Locke Lord represents clients in a wide range of government-initiated investigations and enforcement actions, including:
+Our team of antitrust lawyers includes two former U.S. Attorneys and a former senior official in the FTC.
+We represent clients in a wide range of government-initiated investigations and enforcement actions, including:

-- Antitrust investigations and actions brought in connection with mergers, acquisitions and the formation of joint ventures, which typically are conducted by the Antitrust Division of the U.S. Department of Justice (DOJ), the U.S. Federal Trade Commission (FTC), and/or state antitrust enforcement agencies
+- Antitrust investigations and actions brought in connection with mergers, acquisitions and the formation of joint ventures, which typically are conducted by the DOJ Antitrust Division, FTC and/or state antitrust enforcement agencies

 - Civil antitrust conduct investigations brought by the DOJ, FTC and/or state antitrust enforcement agencies